Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 Scale insects are of the order Hemiptera [1].
-Depending on the infestation, they can cause significant damage to the garden, greenhouse, and especially to houseplants.
+They can cause serious damage to the garden, greenhouse, and houseplants, depending on the extent of the infestation.
 As a result, you must get rid of them.

-Scale bugs are identified as tiny, shell-like bumps in clusters along plant stems.
-They excrete a sticky honeydew substance, often leading to fungus and sooty mold on plants.
+Scale bugs are identified by tiny, shell-like bumps clustered along plant stems.
+They excrete a sticky honeydew substance, which often attracts fungi and sooty mold on plants.

 1. Rub Them Off

 If the problem is small, this is the most inexpensive way to control the critters.
-Therefore, this method is beneficial for controlling houseplant scales.
+Therefore, this method is beneficial for controlling houseplant scale insects.

 An old toothbrush is a good tool for scraping or rubbing the pests off the stems.
 Alternatively, a slightly abrasive sponge or cotton swab dabbed in rubbing alcohol should do the trick.

 Also, check under leaves where they may be hiding.
-Afterward, you can spray with an organic insecticidal spray to avoid re-infestation.
+Afterward, you can spray with an organic insecticide to prevent reinfestation.

 2. Horticultural Oil